surprise777/TerritoryMapOptimization2021/README.md

+# Ontario Territory Mao Optimization
-This is the Ontario Territory Mao Optimization Project.
+* This is a project about optimizing the Ontario municipility map boundary.
-Now try to change the depreication notice.
+# Code structure
+* to be defined.